Creator Questions: Getting started

 Once all steps in the project build process have been completed, you'll be able to launch or share your project with us for feedback.

 Yes we do.
 Our Launch Now feature uses an algorithm incorporating thousands of data points to check whether a project is ready to launch — things like the project’s description, rewards, funding goal, and whether the creator has previously launched a project.

 If the project qualifies for Launch Now, the creator can go live whenever they’re ready.
 They'll also have the option to share it with Kickstarter staff for feedback.

 If a project doesn’t qualify for Launch Now, the creator will need to share the project with us for review before it can launch.
 We will make sure the project is in line with our rules, and verify that it’s a project with a specific, finite goal — we do not investigate a creator’s ability to complete their project.
 We may also offer the creator helpful feedback on ways to structure or present their project.
-This process usually takes up to two business days.
+This process usually takes up to three business days.

 Every site has rules for how it can be used.
 While many sites wait until after something is posted to apply their rules — commonly through user reporting or algorithmic scan — we apply ours before projects launch.
 (We have user reporting and algorithm scans too, of course.)
 We take our review process really seriously — because we have to.
 It's a big deal for a project to be taken down after it’s launched – much bigger than taking down a YouTube video.

 Inevitably, any line we draw might leave out some great projects.
 It’s a bummer.
 But we’re trying to make best possible tool for funding and building community around creative projects, not the biggest possible funding site.